Bed Bugs: How To Treat For Bed Bugs Yourself

 Unfortunately for humans, and fortunately for the bed bugs, they came back in the late 1990s.
 The resurgence of the bed bugs is mostly blamed on increased international travel, the same way they got here in the first place.
 Bed bugs are great hitchhikers, and they latch on to luggage, clothes, and furniture.

 To be able to stop the bed bug dead on their tracks, we should learn more about them.
 Bed bugs have flat, oval bodies and are brown in color when unfed.
 After a blood meal, they swell and turn red.
-Adult bed bugs are about a ¼ inch long, the same size of an Appleseed.
+Adult bed bugs are about a ¼ inch long, the same size as an Appleseed.
 They feed solely on human and animal blood and can go for several months without any meal.
 They are nocturnal, meaning they are active only at night.
 While we sleep in our beds, these bed bugs attack.
 We do not feel their bites because they emit enzymes into our skin that are actually anesthetic.

 Female bed bugs lay an average of 5 eggs a day or more than 500 eggs in their lifetime.
 They are like mosquitoes in that they are attracted to carbon dioxide coming from their hosts.
 Due to this fact, they tend to feed while their hosts sleep at night.
 They mostly depend on humans, but can also feed on other animals’ blood.

-Though they are not known to transmit diseases, they are still considered high health risk by certain government agencies like the Environment Protection Agency, U.S. Department of Agriculture, and the Center For Disease Control.
+Though they are not known to transmit diseases, they are still considered a high health risk by certain government agencies like the Environment Protection Agency, the U.S. Department of Agriculture, and the Center For Disease Control.

 Bed bug bites can result in a number of effects to one’s health.
 It can cause a skin rash, itchiness, pain, and swelling.
 The problem though goes beyond the physical; it is psychological as well.
 Bed bugs are reported to have caused insomnia, stress, and depression.